open-formulieren/open-forms/docs/configuration/registration/objects.rst

 configured to access these API's to register form submissions.

 1. In Open Forms, navigate to: **Configuration** > **Services**
-2. Here we need to configure credentials for two related API's.
+2. Here we need to configure credentials for two related API's:

     - Objecten API (ORC)
     - Documentregistratiecomponent (DRC)